Add00w/Add00w/README.md

 </span>
 </div>

+  ---
 Hey there 👋,

 I am fluter developer.
 I developed ios and android apps with this wonderful framework, integrated with <a href='https://www.apple.com/apple-pay/'>apple pay</a>,&nbsp;&nbsp;<a href='https://sentry.io/welcome/'>sentry</a>&nbsp;&nbsp;<a href='https://console.firebase.google.com/project/fir-demo-project/performance/app/ios:com.google.flood2/trends'>firebase performance</a>
 - 🔭 I’m team lead at <a href='https://bootfi.com/'>Bootfi</a>
 - 🌱 I’m currently exprimenting with flutter web
-- 💬 Ask me about Flutter related things
+- 💬 Ask me about Flutter related stuff
 - 📫 How to reach me: social media linked top
 <!--
 **Add00w/Add00w** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.